dragon2snow/NestopiaPlus/readme.txt

 Tennessee Carmel-Veilleux - UNIF format inventor Quietust                  - various info

-Also a big thanks to the authors of NNNesterJ and FCEUltra for a good reference on the more exotic mappers.
-And lastly, credits to the authors of the VS.NES part in MAME for all the dipswitch settings and explanations, thanks to them you can now control the appearence of that retarded bear in Ice Climber!
+Also a big thanks to the authors of NNNesterJ, FCEUltra and VirtuaNES for a good reference on the more exotic mappers.
+And lastly, credits to the authors of the VS.NES part in MAME for all the dipswitch info.

 <eof>